brandonmpetty/Doxa/README.md

 // Operations on the ΔBF Image will directly change the QImage when set as a reference.
 Image image = Image::Reference(qImage.width(), qImage.height(), (Pixel32*)qImage.bits());
 Preprocessor::ToGreyScale(image);
-Algorithms::Niblack<Shafait>(image, image);  // Due to Shafait, there are no conflicts writing to the same image
+Niblack::UpdateImageToBinary<Shafait>(image);  // Due to Shafait, there are no conflicts writing to the same image

 // Save the updated QImage to the file system, using Qt qImage.save("binary-image.png");